dreamfarer/ark-survival-ascended-server/README.md

 3. Click **"Create."**

-# Install and Run frp on Google Cloud VM
+# Install and Run frp Server on Google Cloud

 In this section, you will install and configure **[frp](https://github.com/fatedier/frp)** on your newly created **Google Cloud VM**.
 This will allow you to tunnel Ark server ports from your local machine through the cloud.